-Beta-alanine: It helps with muscle endurance.
+- Beta-alanine: It's an important amino acid that helps with endurance and sustained energy.
 It creates a process in your body to prevent fatigue in your muscles .
-It’s a necessary amino acid to run for more extended periods.

-Creatine: The primary purpose is to help with muscle strength .
-It’s mostly for short bursts of energy that make it easier to lift weights.
+- Creatine: The primary purpose of creatine is to help with muscle strength .
+It can be taken by both females and males for short bursts of energy that make it easier to lift weights.
 It could also potentially help sprinters.

-Caffeine: Caffeine is one of the top ingredients for organic pre-workouts and solely helps with energy.
-It can provide support for endurance athletes and little efforts of maximum power (like sprinting).
-It also prevents fatigue and the feeling of perceived exertion .
+- Caffeine: Caffeine is one of the common ingredients for pre-workouts which solely helps to increase energy.
+It can provide support for endurance athletes as well as repeated short efforts of maximum power for sprinters.
+It also prevents fatigue and the feeling of perceived effort .

-Another thing I would look for in a pre-workout is to make sure to get the correct dosage; it’s not enough to only have the ingredients.
+Another thing I would look for in a pre-workout is the correct dosage.
+It’s not enough to only have the right ingredients.

 You should consult a health professional to determine the exact amount you need.

-You might find that some other pre-workouts add unique ingredients like pink salt, vitamin c, or green tea.
+You might also find that some other supplements add unique ingredients like pink salt, vitamin C, or green tea.
 If you find those, then you might want to do some research into their health benefits.